[Updated on 7/16/2021]

 Release of the vast majority of government records in the ARC is dealt with under section five of the act.
 This section left very few loopholes for government agencies to withhold their records.
 Sections 10 and 11, however, created several exceptions.

-The most relevant exception for this note is in section 11(a).
+The most important exception is in section 11(a).
 This section provided that tax return information held or acquired under section 6103 of the Internal Revenue Code was NOT to be released.

 Also built into this section is an exception for documents donated to the federal archives under a “deed of gift”.
 These deeds sometimes restrict reader access to documents, and the JFK Act allows this.
 There is no specific code or language for these records in the JFK database; look for phrases like “donor restricted”.

-Section 10 provided two more types of exceptions: 10(a)(1) provided for court petitions to release documents under court seal.
-10(a)(2) provided for court petitions to release grand jury information.
+Section 10 provided two more types of exceptions: 10(a)(1) allows the ARRB to petition for release documents under court seal.
+10(a)(2) allows the ARRB to petition for release of grand jury information.

 In addition to these specific exceptions, which were built into the law by Congress, there is also a very important general exception in section 5(g), which allows for appeals to the President to continue postponement (i.e. withholding) of text in assassination records.